json2d/hexacubic/README.md

 ### `H.neighborsOf(hexagon)`
 #### `Coord → [Coord]`

-Creates a function that returns an array of cube coordinates that are neighbors to `coord`.
+A function that returns an array of cube coordinates that are neighbors to `coord`.

 ##### Parameters